-The opening months of 2018 saw the Bank's Housing Industry division strengthening its market position via the acquisition of new customers.
-We also continuously expanded our client base in the energy and waste disposal industries, especially through interface products (such as BK 01 eConnect and BK 01 immoconnect) facilitating cross-sector collaboration amongst our client groups.
+The first three quarters of 2018 saw the Bank's Housing Industry division strengthening its market position via the acquisition of new customers.
+Moreover, a large number of clients now use the new Corporate Banking Portal which, in addition to its accounts portal functionality, also serves as a platform for future digital offerings.
+We also continuously expanded our client base in the energy and waste disposal industries, especially through interface products (such as BK01 eConnect and BK01 immoconnect) facilitating cross-sector collaboration amongst client groups.
 Examples include accounting documentation and invoicing of energy supplies.
-This brought in more business partners from the housing industry during the first half of 2018 - managing just under 48,000 residential units between them - for the payments and deposit-taking businesses.
+This brought in more business partners from the housing industry - managing more than 120,000 residential units between them - for the payments and deposit-taking businesses.

 At present, more than 3,700 clients throughout Germany are using our process-optimising products and banking services.
-In line with the "Aareal 2020" programme for the future, the volume of deposits from housing industry clients averaged around € 10.5 billion at the end of the second quarter of 2018 (Q1 2018: € 10.2 billion): during the period under review, they averaged € 10.3 billion (H1 2017: € 9.9 billion).
-All in all, this reflects the strong trust our clients continue to place in Aareal Bank.
+In line with the "Aareal 2020" programme for the future, the volume of deposits from housing industry clients averaged around $\in$ 10.4 billion in the third quarter of 2018 (Q2 2018: $\in$ 10.5 billion).
+During the period under review, they averaged $\in$ 10.4 billion (9m 2017: $\in$ 9.9 billion).
+All in all, this reflects the strong trust that clients place in Aareal Bank.